 - Changes in sleeping patterns – either more or less than usual

-- Big increase or decrease in appetite and eating
+- Significant increase or decrease in appetite and eating

-- Continued pattern of ruminating on negative beliefs and feelings, including suicidal thoughts or tendencies
+- A continued pattern of ruminating on negative beliefs and emotions, including suicidal thoughts or tendencies

-Anyone experiencing symptoms of depression that have lasted for two weeks or more should speak with their physician, as well as see a therapist.
+Anyone experiencing symptoms of depression that have lasted for two weeks or more should speak with their physician and see a therapist.

 There are also many lifestyle approaches to improving and managing the symptoms of depression and stress.
 Though they might seem simple, they can be extremely effective.